PythonOT/POT/docs/source/quickstart.rst

 Since version 0.8, POT provides a backend that allows to code solvers independently from the type of the input arrays.
-The idea is to provide the user with a toolbox that works seamlessly and returns a solution for instance as a Pytorch tensors when the function has Pytorch tensors as input.
+The idea is to provide the user with a package that works seamlessly and returns a solution for instance as a Pytorch tensors when the function has Pytorch tensors as input.